DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 # Testing
 Testing ensured that MKG North Dublin website appearance, responsiveness and funcionality worked as expected.
-It ensures that the user experience is enjoyable whilst using their device and browser of choice.
+It ensures that the user experience is enjoyable whilst using mobile, tablet or desktop and their browser of choice.

 ## Code Vaildation
 - The code for MKG North Dublin website has been tested using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).